AubinBakana/aubinbakana.github.io/README.md

 A fully optimised website designed to introduce my ahievements throughout the years, mainly focusing on IT.

 A combination of over 21 teamplates and static files.
-This is a static webiste; the contenu is self explanatory.
+This is a static webiste; the content is self explanatory.

 ## Note:
 The site is available at www.aubinbakana.com.